-The cultural component is fundamental to all our lessons and we will be experiencing Japanese cooking, cultural events and exhibitions, Japanese Film Festival, calligraphy and inviting Japanese people from our community to give cultural demonstrations at the school.
+The cultural component is fundamental to all our lessons and we will be experiencing cultural events and pen pal program with Japanese high school students, Japanese Film Festival, calligraphy and inviting Japanese people from our community to give cultural demonstrations at the school.
 Overseas study trips may be organised.